-Updated October 2020 to match my current workflow and to make the guide easier to follow.
+Updated September 2022 to match my current Drupal 9 workflow and to make the guide easier to follow.

 I've been putting off using Composer for a long time because it seemed too "trendy" and reminded me too much of the framework movement that HTML9 Responsive Boilerstrap JS parodied so well.
 However on a recent project I've been migrating a site from Drupal 6 to Drupal 8, and Drupal 8 strongly recommends using Composer from the outset so I thought it was time to take the plunge.

 In this article I'll walk through how to set up Composer, Drupal 8 (or 9), and Drush in a way that means we can have multiple users running the same centralised version of Drush when appropriate (ie. when a Drupal site isn't set up as a Composer project, or a project doesn't include its own copy of Drush) which means that our team can keep using Drush seamlessly without having to install a separate copy of Composer and Drush for each user or each project on our servers.
 This approach should also make it easy to keep things up to date and change the configuration later on if needed.

 There's a helpful outline on how to install Composer and Drupal 8+ on Drupal.org but I wanted to write a more detailed trail for future reference, including how I came to decide on this specific configuration.

 1. Install Composer

 Check if Composer is already installed

 composer in your shell.
 If you get a bunch of output explaining composers various options, it's already installed.
 On recent versions of Ubuntu, if it's not installed you'll get "Command 'composer' not found, but can be installed with: sudo apt install composer".
 However I'd recommend following instructions on the Composer website to download it yourself instead of using